 If you can afford to do this, it could limit how much Child Benefit you’ll need to pay back.
 You might want to talk to an accountant about this for more information.

-If either you or your partner earns between £60,000 and £80,000 a year before tax, you’ll have to pay a portion of your Child Benefit back in extra Income Tax.
+If you or your partner earns between £60,000 and £80,000 a year before tax, you’ll have to pay a portion of your Child Benefit back in extra income tax.

 Find out more about tax charges, including a Child Benefit tax calculatorOpens in a new window on GOV.UK